Hike at a Glance

 Pedestrians and cyclists can access both parks 24 hours a day.
 The main carparking area at Lysterfield Park is open from sunrise to sunset seven days a week.
 Vehicles can exit the park after hours via one-way spikes.

-Closest towns to this walk: Bayswater, Ferntree Gully, Knoxfield, Lysterfield, Rowville, Scoresby
+Nearby towns: Bayswater, Ferntree Gully, Knoxfield, Lysterfield, Rowville, Scoresby

 About the region